ubc-library-rc/intro-AGOL/content/relating-data.md

 *3*{: .circle .circle-blue} Scroll down until you see the **Relationship** option and click this once to see what happens to the symbology in the map.

-What is referred to in ArcGIS Online as a Relationship symbology really refers to a [bivariate chloropleth map](https://www.joshuastevens.net/cartography/make-a-bivariate-choropleth-map/), which helps us understand the relationship between two variables.
+What is referred to in ArcGIS Online as a Relationship symbology really refers to a [bivariate choropleth map](https://www.joshuastevens.net/cartography/make-a-bivariate-choropleth-map/), which helps us understand the relationship between two variables.
 Since we know there is a relationship between deaths due to COVID-19 and age, this seems like an appropriate symbology to use.

 For more information on the Relationship mapping style, check out this [How to Smart Map: Relationships](https://www.arcgis.com/apps/Cascade/index.html?appid=28f71c557007440ebd936b21969ffff8) story map.